 The Frivolous Worship of Social Status

 But of course, I realise that not all of us are ready to give up our Nike, Boss, or Gucci in sudden rebellion against our masters!
 There are often more pressing concerns before us, particularly if we are sensitive or conscientious people trying to make our way in this world whilst struggling to make sense of the madness.
 Depression and anxiety-related disorders are so prevalent in Capitalist countries modelled on US and UK exploitation economics and the cut-throat greed that drives them as to have become one of many normalised dirty truths of our national statistics.
-Such economies rely entirely upon a fundamental warping of human nature, by for example:
+The greatest cause of death amongst British men under 50 is not cancer, nor heart disease, and not even car accidents.
+It is suicide.
+Such economies rely entirely upon a fundamental warping of human nature, exerting increasing survival pressures upon the vulnerable, by for example:

 - Increasing exploitation of the workers through low pay and poor conditions (Jeff Bezos’ Amazon is a good example)